Autumn Gear Guide

 Past cases show that a bicyclist should take as many steps as possible to protect themselves after being doored.

 In California, bicyclists are required to stay as far to the right side of the road as they can and still remain safe, while motorists are required to make sure that they do not open car doors into the path of oncoming bicyclists.
 Many of the bicycle crashes that happen in California, and around the rest of North America, occur when motorists don’t look over their shoulder and open their doors into the path of oncoming bicyclists.
 You hear that drivers?
-Look over your should before opening the door!
+Look over your shoulder before opening the door!
 The Dutch Reach is a great way to ensure you don’t door a cyclist.
 While the driving laws try to prevent these types of crashes, it does happen from time-to-time that a door is opened in front of cyclists.

 These types of bicycle crashes are referred to by bicyclists as being doored, and these crashes can be extremely painful.
 As with any type of road collision, establishing negligence is important in determining how the insurance companies will react.
 But bicyclists usually do not carry road insurance and most bicyclists do not know what to do after being doored.